GaryCooper-pm/PP3-Python-project/README.md

 ## ACKNOWLEDGEMENTS

+* My mnetor Brian O'Hare for all his support advice and encouragement throughout this project.

+* My loving family for putting up with my hours sat at the computer working things out.

+* My business partner Damian for his continued support and guidance.

+* My good friend Barry for listening to me witter on whilst we are out riding our bikes.

+* My fellow students on Slack for their advice when things don't go according to plan.

-* Community over on Stack Overflow for code inspiration to create the 'typewriter text effect.
+* The community over on Stack Overflow for code inspiration to create the 'typewriter text effect.
 ```
 for line in intro:
         for character in line: